MAC History

 Offering Information, Activities, and Events

-In 2011, a bulletin board was implemented at the library as an information hub for seniors and 55+ drop-in participants, as the library continued to feature speakers relevant to seniors’ needs.
+In 2011, a bulletin board was implemented at the library as an information hub for people age 55+ and seniors drop-in participants, as the library continued to feature speakers relevant to seniors’ needs.
 Seniors’ cooking classes at Myrtle Philip Community School continued and a walking group was created and led by the SNAP, as well as MAC Lite Fitness and AquaMAC programs.
 Seniors Supporting Seniors was established along with a driving program with a Vancouver mileage rebate of $100 and a Squamish rebate of $30.
 A Seniors Lifestyle Expo was held in partnership with a VCH flu clinic in October, with 160 people attending and 100 flu shots given.

 Conversations with other organizations continued to identify the needs of Whistler’s seniors through the lens of chronic disease management, proactive and preventative care, advance planning, and education.